Fully funded course that supports the development of a whole school approach to mental health and well-being.

 In 2017, the Government published its Green Paper for Transforming children and young people’s mental health, which gives details of proposals for expanding access to mental health care for children and young people.

 The role of the Senior Mental Health Lead in primary, secondary and special schools has become ever more prominent since the Covid-19 pandemic.
 There is a growing need in schools for coherent and accessible provision to enable the positive mental health and well-being of pupils and staff.
 The government would like every school to have a designated mental health lead in place by 2025.

 Research indicates that taking a coordinated and evidence-informed approach to mental health and well-being leads to improved emotional health and well-being in children and young people, which in turn leads to a greater readiness to learn.

-Restorative Thinking’s e-Learning CPD course, ‘Fostering Restorative Practice in Schools‘, alongside targeted support with our team, has met the DfE quality criteria for grant funded senior mental health lead training.
-This grant covers the full cost of our course for schools.
+Restorative Thinking’s consultation and e-Learning CPD course, ‘Fostering Restorative Practice in Schools‘, alongside targeted support with our team, has met the DfE quality criteria for grant funded senior mental health lead training.
+This grant covers the full cost of our engagement with schools.

-The training will help to develop your whole school or college approach to mental health and well-being.
+The training helps to develop your whole school or college approach to mental health and well-being.